Blog

 But managing tax payments doesn’t mix well with remote work.
 While some tax jurisdictions can be paid online and by electronic payment, many jurisdictions still require paper checks and physical returns to be mailed.

-Printing paper checks and returns, and then mailing them to jurisdictions, is going to be much more difficult for internal staff to manage when they can’t be in the office.
+Printing paper checks and returns and then mailing them to jurisdictions can be much more difficult for internal staff to manage when they can’t be in the office.
 What was a labor-intensive or time-consuming process before may now be completely unrealistic without regular access to company checks and mailrooms.

 The Case for Outsourcing

 Paying taxes on time and in compliance is essential.
 But businesses who manage the process themselves may spend too much time, energy and money doing so.
-It also comes with risk – making late payments can result in penalties and interest fees.
-And remote work is making it difficult to keep up with the issuing and mailing of physical checks and paper returns.
+It also comes with risk, since making late payments can result in penalties and interest fees.
+Remote work can make it difficult to keep up with the issuing and mailing of physical checks and paper returns.

 The benefits of automating tax payments include:

 • No more devoting resources to payment processing.
-Your AP and Treasury departments are already managing many financial aspects of your business.
+Your accounts payable and treasury departments are already managing many financial aspects of your business.
 Processing large volumes of tax payments each month is a further drain on time, money and resources.
-Outsourcing will take away this workload, and can help you avoid delays and costly penalties or fees.
+Outsourcing can take away this workload and help you avoid delays and costly penalties or fees.

 • The ability to focus on your organization’s strong suits.
 When businesses can remain compliant with tax regulations and debts without having to devote a burdensome amount of time, money and resources to the process, they have a greater ability to focus on their core competencies.

 • Remote work is no longer an obstacle.
 Across the country, many tax jurisdictions still require paper checks and tax returns.
 But widespread remote work can make it more difficult to process physical checks and documents.
-Outsourcing your tax payment process to an organization with large-scale printing and mailing capabilities will ensure your checks and returns are handled efficiently and on time.
+Outsourcing your tax payment process to an organization with large-scale printing and mailing capabilities can help ensure checks and returns are handled efficiently and on time.

 About Anybill